mmmarinho/ROS2_Tutorial/docs/source/installation.rst

 Set up system environment to find ROS2
 -------------------------------------

-ROS2 packages are implemented in such way that they live peacefully in the :code:`/opt/ros/{ROS_DISTRO}` folder in your Ubuntu.
-A given terminal window or program will only know that ROS2 exists, and which version you want to use, if you run a setup file *for each terminal, everytime you open a new one*.
+ROS2 packages are implemented in such a way that they live peacefully in the :code:`/opt/ros/{ROS_DISTRO}` folder in your Ubuntu.
+A given terminal window or program will only know that ROS2 exists, and which version you want to use, if you run a setup file *for each terminal, every time you open a new one*.

 The :code:`~/.bashrc` file can be used for that exact purpose as, in Ubuntu, that is the file that configures each terminal window for a given user.